Distinguished Lecturer

 MECHE PEOPLE: Hermano Igo Krebs | MIT Department of Mechanical Engineering

-Lecture Topic: Starting a Venture Company
+Title: Starting A Venture Company

 Abstract: